The French Lieutenant's Woman (film): Production notes

 Harold Pinter and Karel Reisz worked on the script in 1979, with Leon Clore as producer, and with whom Reisz regularly worked in their company Film Contracts, formed many years earlier.
-Leon had produced Reisz' Morgan: A Suitable Case for Treatment.
-The film was shot in 1980 on location in Lyme Regis, Dartmouth, Exeter, London docks, and Lake Windermere.
+Leon had produced Reisz' Morgan: A Suitable Case for Treatment(starring David Warner), The film was shot in 1980 on location in Lyme Regis, Dartmouth, Exeter, London docks, and Windermere.
 Studio sets were built at Twickenham Studios in London to Assheton Gorton's period-perfect designs.
 The opening shot in the film establishes the dual stories by having the assistant director mark the shot with a clapper board, and then run out of the shot to reveal the Victorian seaside front, with Charles and Ernestina taking the air.

 The audience is given alternating sequences of a rigid Victorian society, and the more relaxed modern life of a working film crew, revealing the great moral divide between past and present.
 Prostitution, Considered in Its Moral, Social, and Sanitary Aspects, an 1857 book by William Acton, is referred to in the film when Streep's character mentions that in 1857 there were 80,000 prostitutes in the county of London and that one house in 60 functioned as a brothel.

 The book was published in 1969.
 Its transfer to the big screen was a protracted process, with film rights changing hands a number of times before a treatment, funds and cast were finalized.
 Originally, Malcolm Bradbury and Christopher Bigsby approached Fowles to suggest a television adaptation, to which Fowles was amenable, but the producer Saul Zaentz finally arranged for the film version to be made.

 A number of directors were attached to the film: Sidney Lumet, Robert Bolt, Fred Zinnemann and Miloš Forman.
 The script went through a number of treatments, including one by Dennis Potter in 1975 and by James Costigan in 1976, before Pinter's final draft.

 Actors considered for the role of Charles Smithson/Mike included Robert Redford and Richard Chamberlain, and Sarah/Anna included Francesca Annis, Charlotte Rampling, Gemma Jones and Fowles's choice Helen Mirren.

 The award-winning music was composed by Carl Davis and performed by an unidentified orchestra and viola soloist Kenneth Essex.